vishnu-pc/NodeMCU-7-Segment-Display/Readme.md

-# NodeMCU 7-Segment WI-FI Controlled Display
+# NodeMCU Seven-Segment WI-FI Controlled Display

-> This is a project built to controll an LED 7-Segment Display Display on WI-FI enabled devices, over an internal network using the ESP-8266 module inbuilt on the NodeMCU board.
+> This is a project built to controll an LED Seven-Segment Display Display on WI-FI enabled devices, over an internal network using the ESP-8266 module inbuilt on the NodeMCU board.

 ## Table of Contents